 PrivateVPN passed all of my leak tests thanks to its military-grade encryption.
 By default, it uses 128-bit GCM encryption.
 I recommend switching to 256-bit GCM since it’s harder to crack and it was faster in my tests.
 CBC encryption is also available, but GCM is considered to be a little safer.
 Plus, I didn’t notice any speed differences, so I’d stick with GCM.
 PrivateVPN also uses its own DNS servers, which cuts out a go-between, making it more secure.

 It never revealed my actual location during tests with servers from the US, Australia, the UK, Sweden, and Japan.
-I did find one US server that gave me a different location than the one listed.
 IPv6 and DNS leak protection is automatically enabled, but WebRTC leak protection isn’t available.
 So, you’ll have to take care of that in your browser’s settings.
 It’s a little inconvenient, so I hope it’s added in the future.

-The kill switch works as advertised, but I wish it was available for more than just the Windows and Mac apps.
+The kill switch works as advertised, but I wish it were available with every protocol on iOS (it’s only compatible with IKEv2).
 I tested it by switching servers with a browser open.
 It blocked my connection every time, so I know it’s effective.
-This essential feature ensures your IP and data are never vulnerable, so I wouldn’t recommend using a VPN without one.
-Just make sure you turn it on since it’s not enabled by default.
+This essential feature prevents your IP and data from being exposed, so I wouldn’t recommend using a VPN without one.
+Just make sure to turn it on, as it’s not enabled by default.

 There are also 5 protocols available:

-• OpenVPN UDP is the best protocol for streaming.
-It’s also super secure since each version of OpenVPN is open-source.
+• OpenVPN UDP is the best protocol for reliable connections.
+It’s also highly secure, as each version of OpenVPN is open-source.
 This means it's tested for vulnerabilities by people all around the world, which can then be fixed.

 • OpenVPN TCP is a little slower than UDP and uses more data.
 It’s good to have as a backup, but UDP is the better choice for most activities.